Welcome to the Summer Term in Reception

 - Focus Texts: The Very Hungry Caterpillar and The Bad Tempered Ladybird

 - Talk about what they have read and answer simple questions e.g. Who is the main character?
 What happened in the middle of the story?
 How was the problem resolved?

 - Forming letter sounds correctly.

-- Recognising phase 2/3 sounds and tricky words.
+- Recognise phase 2/3/4 sounds and tricky words.

 - Read simple words and sentences.

-- Write a simple sentence using their phonics knowledge which they can read themeselves and can be read by others.
+- Write simple sentences using their phonics knowledge which they can read themeselves and can be read by others.